orca-so/whirlpools-cpi-examples/use-cases/Launchpad.md

     connection,
     whirlpoolsConfigAddress,
-    funder, // Keypair that will sign and pay for the transaction tokenMax0, // BN amount of first token from your bonding curve tokenMax1, // BN amount of second token from your bonding curve mintA, // First token mint address
+    funder, // Keypair that will sign and pay for the transaction tokenAmount0, // BN amount of first token from your bonding curve tokenAmount1, // BN amount of second token from your bonding curve tokenMintAddress0, // First token mint address
-    mintB // Second token mint address
+    tokenMintAddress1 // Second token mint address
   );

 // Send the transaction to your launchpad program